-The interest rates and terms of repayment of interest-bearing bank borrowings are disclosed in note 31 to the financial statements.
+The interest rates and terms of repayment of interest-bearing bank borrowings are disclosed in note 32 to the financial statements.
 Other financial assets and liabilities of the Group do not have material interest rate risk.
 Interest-bearing bank borrowings, cash and bank balances, and short-term deposits are stated at cost and are not revalued on a periodic basis.
-Floating-rate interest income and expenses are credited or charged to profit or loss as incurred.
+Floating-rate interest income and expenses are credited or charged to the statement of profit or loss as incurred.